ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 ## Missing Referral Glue

-   An example of missing glue is included here, even though it is not really a type of glue.
+   An example of missing glue is included here, even though it can not be considered as a type of glue.
 While not common, real examples of responses that lack required glue, and with TC=0, have been shown to occur and cause resolution failures.